zs-barnes/sicp-exercises/chapter1.md

 ; 5
 (nth-root (expt 2 32) 32)
 ```
-Alright, the pattern is that every time we hit an exponential of 2 (2, 4, 8, 16, 32), we increase the number of average-damping by 1.
-The reason why I didn't see this sooner was that I was intrigued that average damping using 1 worked for so many of the examples.
+Alright, the pattern is that every time we hit a power of 2 (2, 4, 8, 16, 32), we increase the number of average-damping by 1.
+The reason why I didn't see this sooner was that I was distracted by the fact that average damping using 1 worked well for so many of the examples.
 I got hung up on examples like (nth-root (expt 2 13) 13), where 1 or 2 didn't work, but 3 did.

 In the end, I thought about a way to implement this where I would only increase the number of average damps as the value of the root increased.
 But geez I had to go out to a 16th root to finally see the pattern.